jedrzej/searchable/README.md

     public $searchable = ['*'];

+It is also possible to blacklist model's attributes to prevent it from being filtered on.

+You can either define a $notSearchable property or implement a getNotSearchableAttributes method if you want to execute some logic to define list of searchable fields.

+    use Jedrzej\Searchable\SearchableTrait;

+    class Post extends Eloquent
+    {
+        use SearchableTrait;

+        // either a property holding a list of not searchable fields... public $notSearchable = ['created_at'];

+        // ...or a method that returns a list of not searchable fields public function getNotSearchableAttributes()
+        {
+            return ['created_at'];
+        }
+    }

+If you define both lists - searchable and not searchable columns - the resulting set of searchable fields will contain all whitelisted attributes except all blacklisted attributes.

 ## Searching models

 `SearchableTrait` adds a `filtered()` scope to the model - you can pass it a query being an array of filter conditions: